-NOTE: Subsequent to the period in review, and a teleconference with the EEPC, a memorandum from the District Manager of BkCB13, attached as Appendix 1, was distributed to employees via email on April 23, 2019, which stated, "I reaffirm this Agency's strong commitment to maintain fair employment practices for all employees and job applicants" and "[s]exual harassment is a form of employment discrimination prohibited by the EEO Policy and law."

-- 2. Follow, distribute and post the Borough President's policy(ies) against sexual harassment. - ✓ On May 31, 2018, the Chief Administrative Officer/Deputy EEO Officer from the Office of the Brooklyn Borough President emailed all employees of BkCB13 the Office of the Brooklyn Borough President's Equal Employment Opportunity Policy (EEO Policy), attached as Appendix 2, which contained the following sections pertaining to sexual harassment: Section A2, Types of Prohibited Conduct, which stated, "[t]he policy also prohibits sexual harassment (i.e., conduct or language of a sexual nature) and harassment based on gender or any other protected characteristic", definitions of workplace harassment and sexual harassment in Section B, procedures for investigating discrimination/sexual harassments complaints in Section D, and the names and telephone numbers of the EEO professionals at the Office of the Brooklyn Borough President in Section D2.
+- 1. Distribute/post an annual Policy statement or memorandum by the Chairperson reiterating commitment to the prevention of sexual harassment. - ✓ BkCB16 reported that a memorandum from the District Manager, dated June 8, 2018, was distributed by hand to all employees of BkCB16.
+The memorandum reiterated, "I reaffirm Community Board #16's strong commitment to maintaining fair employment practices for all its employees and job applicants" and "[s]exual harassment is a form of empl_oyment [sic] discrimination prohibited by the EEO Policy and law." - 2.
+Follow, distribute and post the Borough President's policy(ies) against sexual harassment. - ✓ On May 31, 2018, the Chief Administrative Officer/Deputy EEO Officer from the Office of the Brooklyn Borough President emailed all employees of BkCB16 the Office of the Brooklyn Borough President's Equal Employment Opportunity Policy (EEO Policy), which contained the following sections pertaining to sexual harassment: Section A2, Types of Prohibited Conduct, which stated, "[t]he policy also prohibits sexual harassment (i.e., conduct or language of a sexual nature) and harassment based on gender or any other protected characteristic", definitions of workplace harassment and sexual harassment in Section B, procedures for investigating discrimination/sexual harassments complaints in Section D, and the names and telephone numbers of the EEO professionals at the Office of the Brooklyn Borough President in Section D2.